 - What public health / COVID-19 requirements will non-GW summer residents have to adhere to?

 All summer residents, including non-GW individuals living in GW residence halls, will be required to adhere to all university COVID-19 measures that the rest of the community adheres to.
-This includes a COVID-19 vaccination and booster requirement.
 Learn more about specific policies non-GW summer residents will be adhering to.